hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 2. Create a new OAuth application in GitHub (for example,
 	<https://github.com/settings/applications/new>)

-3. Fill out the Homepage URL in GitHub to match your TFE URL
+3. Fill out the Homepage URL in GitHub to match your pTFE URL

 4. Leave the Authorization callback URL on GitHub **blank** and click `Create Application`

-5. Copy the Client ID and Client Secret from GitHub into the corresponding TFE fields.
+5. Copy the Client ID and Client Secret from GitHub into the corresponding pTFE fields.

 6. Click `Save and Continue`.

-7. Copy the new callback URL from TFE into GitHub.
+7. Copy the new callback URL from pTFE into GitHub.
 (For example:
 	<https://tfe.example.com/auth/[uuid]/callback>) and click `Update
 	application` in GitHub.